Republicans Block FY 2011 Budget:

 Mandatory - Mandatory spending was budgeted at $2.2 trillion, or 56% of the U.S. Federal budget.
 Only $2.073 trillion was spent, including: Social Security ($725 billion), and Medicare ($480 billion), Medicaid ($275 billion).
 Proposals enacted under the Economic Stimulus Act actually added $38 billion to the budget, as banks repaid TARP funds.

 The remainder, $631 billion was spent on all other mandatory programs, which includes Food Stamps, Unemployment Compensation, Child Nutrition and Tax Credits, Supplemental Security for the Disabled and Student Loans.
 (Source: U.S. Office of Management and Budget, FY 2013 Budget Summary Table S-5)

-Total security spending requested for FY 2011 was $895 billion, although only $838 billion was spent.
+Military - Total security spending requested for FY 2011 was $895 billion, although only $838 billion was spent.
 This was less than the $850 billion in the FY 2010 military budget, but more than the $782 billion for FY 2009.

 Deficit spending stimulated the economy, which was still needed in FY 2011.
 It was critical after a recession, when businesses were operating below capacity, and needed new customers.
 Deficit spending should focus on stimulating consumer spending and creating jobs.

 However, deficit spending has been ongoing since 2002.
 The deficits during and after the recession helped to create a (at that time) $15 trillion debt.
 As it continues, deficit spending puts downward pressure on the dollar's value.
 A lower dollar raises the cost of exports, and that can increase the likelihood of inflation.